When to notify blood, body substance and needlestick injuries

-This factsheet has been developed in consultation with NSW Health to supplement information in the last section of the ‘Types of treatment’ table in the SafeWork Australia Incident notification factsheet to clearly detail the three types of high-risk blood and body substance exposure incident situations that must be notified to SafeWork NSW.
+This fact sheet has been developed in consultation with NSW Health to supplement information in the last section of the ‘Types of treatment’ table in the SafeWork Australia Incident notification fact sheet regarding medical treatment within 48 hours of exposure to a substance.

 Read the legislative requirements relating to incident notification.

 Read the SafeWork NSW Hepatitis & HIV guide for information on preventing work-related exposures to these diseases